 As an employer, you want to make sure that all your employees are safe when they are carrying out their roles.
 This doesn’t change when an employee becomes pregnant.

-When you are carrying out a risk assessment for pregnant workers, think about the common safety risk and hazards that someone might come across.
+When you are carrying out a risk assessment for pregnant workers, think about the common safety risks and hazards that someone might come across.
 You can use your existing general risk assessment as a starting point.

 We’ve put together some common risks, but this isn’t a complete list.